HeapHopper/Spotit/markdown/01_data_preparation.md

 #### Handling missing values

-Althought there are good arguments to drop those rows now (missing crucial values, 0 popularity) the time for handling missing data will come in the **next** module.
+Although there are good arguments to drop those rows now (missing crucial values, 0 popularity) the time for handling missing data will come in the **next** module.
 For now, this track identifiers, genres, popularity - useful data for ML models - so it stays.

 ### Find duplicate tracks